 Market opportunity estimates and growth strategies are subject to significant uncertainty and are based on assumptions and estimates that may not prove to be accurate, and as such the estimates of growth included in this AIF may prove to be inaccurate and may not be indicative of future growth.
 As the stream and royalty funding model is relatively new in the carbon credit industry, it may not gain acceptance, or experience widespread growth, as anticipated.

-The Company's current streaming opportunity pipeline represents an estimate by management based on potential transactions which remain under various states of non-binding proposal and/or negotiation by the Company.
-There can be no assurance that the Company will be able to enter into definitive agreements for, or otherwise complete the acquisition of, all or any investment identified in the streaming opportunity pipeline.
+From time to time, the Company publicly discloses its current streaming opportunity pipeline, which represents an estimate by management based on potential transactions which remain under various states of non-binding proposal and/or negotiation by the Company.
+There can be no assurance that the Company will be able to enter into definitive agreements for, or otherwise complete the acquisition of, all or any investment identified in any streaming opportunity pipeline publicly disclosed by the Company from time to time.
 While the Company's estimate of the total addressable market included in this AIF was made in good faith and is based on assumptions and estimates the Company believes to be reasonable, this estimate may not prove to be accurate.
 Further, even if the estimate of market opportunity and growth strategy does prove to be accurate, the Company could fail to capture a significant portion, or any portion, of the available market.